brianloveswords/bjb.io-site/_posts/2012-02-01-thinking-async-errors.md

 > On the next loop around the event loop call this callback.
 This is *not* a simple alias to `setTimeout(fn, 0)`, it's much more efficient.

-User-written functions do not have the ability to directly schedule things on the event loop\*.
+User-written functions do not have the ability to directly schedule things on the event loop.
 You could imagine the schedule looking like this immediately after each function is invoked:

 <pre>